A quintessentially summer, amazingly easy and super delicious dessert!

 - Combine peaches and lemon juice in a medium size bowl and toss to coat.
-Sprinkle with the brown sugar, granulated sugar, garam masala, and salt and stir gently to combine.
+Sprinkle with the brown sugar, granulated sugar, flour, garam masala, and salt and stir gently to combine.

 - Divide the peach mixture between the prepared ramekins.
 Tuck pitted cherries around the peaches.